Apply

 There are many ways students can travel to places of education.
 First, we encourage all students to walk, cycle or scoot to college if they can and if they live a short distance (2 miles or less) from their further education college or school.
 This will help to reduce pressure on the public transport network for the people who need it most.

-This Excel document gives details of the bus routes for each college.
+The Excel document below gives details of the bus routes for each college.
 Please use the tabs at the bottom of the document to find your college’s information.

 Transport ticket options